Smile-SA/palindrome.js/README.md

 It is a configuration option which allows to make dynamic the data

 ### Palindrome size :
-It is a configuration option which allows to resize the palindromme
+It is a configuration option which allows to resize the palindrome

 ### Display sides :
-It is a configuration option which allows to display or not the sides of palindromme
+It is a configuration option which allows to display or not the sides of palindrome

 ### Display sides mode :
 It is a configuration option which allows to configure the sides mode